Couldn't Reserve at Kyubey? Try These Fantastic Sushi Shops Instead

 Restaurants Mentioned in this Article

-- I live in west Tokyo and spend my time thinking about food and going bouldering.
+- I live in west Tokyo and spend most of my time thinking about food or going bouldering.